BastianValhoj/sciqisHomodyneTomography/README.md

 ### The results

-The evoltution of the Wigner function is shown here in the gif
+The evoltution of the Wigner function is shown here in the gif:

 ![The evolution of WF for coherent state](HomoTomo/plots/finals/wigner_evolution_coherent_recon.gif)

 To easily determine the change we can look at a subset of the iterations and the ground truth:

 ![compare for coherent state wigner functions](HomoTomo/plots/finals/wigner_comparison_coherent_recon_stationary.png)

-And the density matrix
+And the density matrix:

 ![compare for coherent state density matricies](HomoTomo/plots/finals/reconstruction_comparison_DM_coherent.png)